juliafbowman/Hello-Roomie/README.md

 - To run the react frontend, write ```npm run dev```
 - Your react app should now be running on ```localhost:PORT```.
 Follow that link for the port number

+## Important Reminders:
+- Do **NOT** use Mozilla FireFox, it works well on Google Chrome or Microsoft Edge, or Safari not FireFox.
+- Best Matches will return a Server Error if not used correctly, anything that does not have the **(optional)** tag must be filled in to find matches.

 ## Contibrutions by each Teammate
 ### Jash Shah - Back-End Developer [LinkedIn](https://www.linkedin.com/in/juliafbowman/)
 - Developed API